Rehabilitation Medicine

 CoroPrevention – A prospective clinical trial to evaluate the clinical value and costeffectiveness of a personalized prevention program (PPP) in patients with high risk stable Coronary Heart Disease (CHD)

-30 % of patients after an acute coronary event (ACS) suffer a new event in the first post-infarction year.
+30 % of patients after an acute coronary event (ACS) suffer a repeat event in the first post-infarction year.
 In this study, biomarkers will be used to identify 2,000 out of 12,000 infarct patients who will receive personalized treatment over two years.
 Start of study postponed to 09/2021 due to the pandemic.

-Funding: Tampere University; HORIZON 2020 Progamme
+Funding: Tampere University; HORIZON 2020 program

 Cooperation: Klinik am See, Rüdersdorf